 Finally, after a long, long wait I have received my first Raspberry Pi.
-Being a full time Ubuntu user, the best option for me is to run Debian on my device.
+Being a full time Linux Mint user, the best option for me is to run Debian on my device.
 Therefore all information on this web site pertains to this distribution only.

 At first I was a bit disappointed by the multi-media performance of the Raspberry Pi.